m-azra3l/nextblocmusic/README.md

 You can start editing the page by modifying `app/page.jsx`.
 The page auto-updates as you edit the file.

+### Infura IPFS

+Here are the steps to create an Infura IPFS project, get the project ID and project secret key, and add them to the .env file:

+1. Sign up for an account on Infura's website and create a new project.

+2. In the project dashboard, click on the "Keys" tab and generate a new API key for IPFS.

+3. Copy the Project ID and Project Secret Key from the project dashboard.

+4. Rename `.env.example` to `.env` in the root directory of your project.

+5. Add the following lines to the .env file, replacing YOUR_PROJECT_ID and YOUR_PROJECT_SECRET_KEY with the actual values:

+IPFS_ID = "Your infura ipfs project Id "
+IPFS_KEY = "Your infura ipfs project key"

+6. Save the .env file.
+Now you can use the project ID and project secret key in your application by accessing the IPFS_ID and IPFS_KEY environment variables.

 ### Learn more about Next JS

 To learn more about Next.js, take a look at the following resources: